tapani-hopkins/wasps2kotka/inst/extdata/README_extdata.md

 Default data to add to the Kotka upload.
 This is the basic data shared by all wasps.

 The Kotka upload will be in the same format as this file.
 If you want to change the column order of the upload file, change the order here.
 If you want to have more columns, download them from Kotka and add here.
+(At the moment, the other template files will need to have the same column order for the script to work properly, so change in them too.)

 ## kotka_template_Ecuador.csv